saramic/simple-banking-service-code-challenge/README.md

 10. if the transfer has an account that does not exist in the provided account file the program will exit with an error
+11. nothing wrong with transfers between same account, nothing should happen

 TODO ... this will come out of incomplete work from the Work Log analysis